-The American Tort Reform Foundation issued its annual Judicial Hellholes® report today, naming civil courts in California, Louisiana, New York City, West Virginia, Southwestern Illinois’ Madison and St. Clair counties, and South Florida among the nation’s “most unfair” in their handling of civil litigation.
+The American Tort Reform Foundation issued its 2015-2016 Judicial Hellholes ® report today, naming courts in California, New York City, Florida, Missouri, Illinois, Louisiana, Texas and Virginia among the nation’s “most unfair” in their handling of civil litigation.

 As ever higher costs for the practice of "defensive medicine" help drive health care inflation, the U.S. House of Representatives has passed H.R.
 5, setting forth reasonable limits on lawsuits against health care providers.
 Some critics of the legislation question its constitutionality, but this recent ATRA paper answers those critics and makes clear that such needed reform is indeed contitutional.